Victin09/vira-design-system-bs/site/content/docs/1.0/components/list-group.md

 #### show

 Selects the given list item and shows its associated pane.
-Any other list item that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (for example, before the `shown.bs.tab` event occurs).
+Any other list item that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (for example, before the `shown.vds.tab` event occurs).

 ```js
   var someListItemEl = document.querySelector('#someListItem')